The Garden City of Karnataka

 I said I would do it.

 I read my early morning post and in my staggering state I seem to have wanted to write a tribute to Bangalore (a city in India) in the style of W. B. Yeats’ The Lake Isle of Innisfree.
-You may read the original poem here.
+You can read the original poem here.

 Yeats’ poem was inspired by Henry David Thoreau’s Walden.
 Innisfree is Inis Fraoigh (Heather Island), which is a small island in the west of Ireland.
 Yeats, an Irish poet, suddenly felt very homesick one day walking in London, as a water fountain in a shop-window reminded him of lake water.
 The Lake Isle of Innisfree was thus born.

 My poem was inspired by Yeats and by my beautiful home many thousands of kilometres away.
 I dedicate this to one of my best friends from my teenhood in Bangalore and who now live farther away from the city than I do.
 You know who you are.